quolene/03-twacha/README.md

-#Twacha
-Was trying to buy a sunscreen.
+I was trying to buy a sunscreen.
 Ended up with seven tabs open, three conflicting reviews, and no idea what half the ingredients meant.
 Spreadsheets felt like overkill.
 Googling each ingredient separately definitely wasn't enough.